 This is a rather unique site to visit.
 The Nobel Prize is an influential (and sometimes controversial) award that has a significant influence on the entire world.
 Here, we get to understand better not only the award itself but what the discovery means to make the world a better place.
 Of course, the whole experience is only complete visiting the Stockholm City Hall, the venue of the Nobel Prize award ceremony.

 Visit the most popular museum in Scandinavia on Djurgården

 Djurgården is a small island in the east of Stockholm.
 The west part of the island is a museum cluster that has some of the most visited museums in the city, and one of them is even the most visited in Scandinavia.
-The great news is, the Stockholm Pass offers free entry to a lot of these sites.
+The great news is, that the Stockholm Pass offers free entry to a lot of these sites.
 From north to south:

 - The Vasa Museum